 Do I really even have to explain this one?
-It’s chaos in a 3 foot tall package -unless you’re my kid and then you bump it up to under 5 foot-.
+It’s chaos in a 3 feet tall package -unless you’re my kid and then you bump it up to under 5 feet-.
 Sure children can be taught to help with damage control, but for years even the most perfectly behaved, helpful, and polite children create more mess than they can possibly undo.

 How many people actually clean in the home?